thornleaf/pgo-weatherbot/README.md

 This project is not terribly well-coded, but it works for me.
 I am a self-taught programmer with an educational background in social science, not computer science...
 It should have code-first db creation and seeding.
 It does not.
 One day I will probably add that, if I ever have time...

+ALSO: GitHub LIES.
+While there is a lot of JavaScript in this project (including AngularJS 1.7.x) it'd be a misnomer to call it a JavaScript project.
+It's a .NET MVC6 Web API 2 project.
+Sorry. *shrugs*

 ## TO RUN:

 1. Clone the project and open  the .sln file in Visual Studio